What to Pack & Bring...

 - Percussion Sounds: shaker, bell, clave or wood sound (one of each if possible, plus 'found sounds' such as a can of dried beans, crumbled paper, metal spoons, etc)

 - A piece of string or ribbon for closing ceremony (3 feet long, thicker than thread and thinner than rope)

 - Hand Drum (any kind, more than one is fine, but we will have extra drums to share)

 - Optional: Djun djun, or any extra ‘sounds’ that you would like to contribute (gongs, chimes, bilaphones, etc)

 Cellular phone reception is good for most carriers.
 There is (usually) a (slow) internet connection in the Lodge.

 The Camp Environment

-If you have signed up for a Lodge room, you will be provided with bedding and have access to a share bathroom.
-Double rooms will have their own bathrooms.
-Triple rooms share the bathroom with one other room.
-The triple lodging accommodations are limited (there are only 12).
-There are two beds and the third bed on a Triple is a cot, so first come, first served.
-VMC will automatically give the cot to the last person who registers for the Triple room.
-So be sure to complete your payment early so you can be assured a comfortable bed.
+Your Lodge room will be provided with bedding and have access to a share bathroom.
+Most rooms will have their own bathroom.
+Some rooms share the bathroom with one other room.
 While linens are provided, you may want to bring an extra beach towel and a light shawl or blanket for cooler nights.